 Building Progress Program

-The SFMTA has 20 facilities, which are needed to support our Muni service, paratransit services, sign and paint shops, and other critical functions that keep San Francisco moving.
+The SFMTA has 20 facilities, which are needed to support Muni transit service, paratransit service, street infrastructure, sign and paint shops, and other critical functions that keep San Francisco moving.

 The SFMTA's Real Estate and Facilities Vision for the 21st Century was developed in 2013, to provide recommendations on how to improve operational efficiencies, determine sustainable initiatives, identify funding sources, advance the Agency’s goals for transit-oriented development and joint development, and outline an implementation roadmap.

 Four years later, the 2017 SFMTA Facilities Framework helped identify deficiencies, associated costs and prioritized improvements for 18 SFMTA facilities.
 The Building Progress Program is carrying out the framework’s recommendations by implementing its five elements:

 - Plan for the future of SFMTA buildings and yards.